Anonym001/J2PREc/README.md

 ## Datasets

 + social_relation.txt
    + Introduction: social relations among users.
-      + Format:
-        (<user_id1>\t<user_id2>), denoting there is a social relation between the two users.
+   + Format:(<user_id1>\t<user_id2>), denoting there is a social relation between the two users.
 + train_id.txt: it contains data for training.
 Each line is a user with a list of her interacted items.
 + tune.txt: it contains data for validation.
 Each line is a user with her validation set.
 + test.txt: it contains data for testing.
 Each line is a user with her test item.
 + test.negative.txt:
++ train.txt:
-   + We provide an illustration example on brightkite dataset.
++ Due to the file size limit, we provide an illustration example on brightkite dataset.
 The beibei and gowalla datasets can be downloaded here: https://drive.google.com/drive/folders/1PUUP7mA2xR-suP108jreXyOT-EcjnXBd?usp=sharing.

 ## Running Command